skeldoy/noiseremoval/README.md

 Examples of different approaches of doing noise removal with neural networks.
 Primary intent is imagery but this applies to ever single modality of signal.

 ## Installing this shit
+> python3 -m venv thisshit
-> pip install -r requirements.txt
+> ./thisshit/bin/pip install -r requirements.txt
+> ./thisshit/bin/activate

 Then to quickly test your setup is working properly: